 This next mountain trail takes about 75 minutes and has some of the best autumn scenery.
 After hiking down you come across this big boulder that kind of blocks your path.
 Climb on top of it and you’ll see a colorful field of trees stretch out in front of you.
 Green, yellow, orange and red trees are all mixed together to create a vivid landscape that takes your breath away.
 We stayed on top of the rock for a while, just to take it all in and get some shots.
-This open part of the trail is called the Konorisama Ritual Field and it’s definitely something you don’t want to miss when traveling to Norikura, especially in autumn.
+This open part of the trail is called the Konorisama Ritual Field and it’s definitely one of Norikura's attractions and something you don’t want to miss when traveling in the area, especially in autumn.

 After walking down a bit, you’ll enter the woods for the last leg of the mountain trail until you get to the road again.
 You’ll quickly spot a red-roofed hut if you follow the road a little farther, which is the Kuraigahara (Sanso) hut.
 Here you can get a nice warm meal or spend the night if you’d like.
 The bus stop is right in front of it, so step inside the hut for some well-deserved rest after all that walking and climbing while you wait for the bus to come.

 And that’s the end of our Norikura trip!